Qiskit/qiskit-ibm-runtime/docs/how_to_guide/choose_a_backend.md

 ## See the list of available backends

-You can see the list of available backends by calling `QiskitRuntimeService.backends()`.
+You can see the list of available backends by calling `QiskitRuntimeService.backends()`:

 ```python
 service.backends()